 It may feel like it is one consultation after the other at the moment – at the beginning of the month, we responded to the Scottish Government’s consultation on proposed changes to Scottish Planning Policy (for a summary of views on which, see our blog), and we’re now working on our responses to the current consultations on permitted development rights and pre-application consultation requirements… We do though welcome these opportunities to be involved in the shaping of planning policy and legislation, and look forward to seeing the outcome of these consultation processes.

 Meantime, to find out how we can help with any aspect of the planning process, please visit our website or email us at firstname.lastname@example.org.
-Or, if you would like to see our other blogs or sign up for email updates, please click here.
+If you would like to keep up to date with our blogs and bulletins, sign up using the form below.

 Thanks for reading!